Katal Energy is proof graduations are not only for SAIT students

 One of Katal's modular production units leaving SAIT's Applied Research Innovation Services (ARIS) Lab.

-In September of 2017, Katal partnered with SAIT to prove that not only can fuel and water be compatible, but they can also achieve great things in unison.
+In September 2017, Katal partnered with SAIT to prove that fuel and water can be compatible and achieve great things.
 The company's partnership with SAIT gave them access to integral resources and equipment to successfully bring their idea from prototype to life.

-On June 1, Katal began the move from the lab at SAIT and into their new industrial facility in Calgary, where they will be able to significantly increase the production capacity of KGF for demonstration purposes.
+On June 1, Katal began the move from the lab at SAIT and into their new industrial facility in Calgary, where they will be able to increase the production capacity of KGF for demonstration purposes significantly.

 Earlier this year, Katal and SAIT also embarked on the first Alberta-led, Canada's Ocean Supercluster funded project — Project ORCA — which received $4.25 million in pilot project funding.